U.S. center of population now located in Missouri Ozarks - NewsBreak

 U.S. center of population now located in Missouri Ozarks

-(KSNF/KODE) — The U.S. Census Bureau announced on Tuesday, Sept.
-20, that the nation’s new center of population in 2020 is Hartville, Missouri, a small town located in the Ozark Mountains.
+KSNF/KODE — The U.S. Census Bureau announced today (9/20) that the nation’s new center of population in 2020 is Hartville, Missouri, a small town located in the Ozark Mountains.

-The National Oceanic and Atmospheric Administration (NOAA) will honor the spot with a permanent commemorative survey mark, and the people of Hartville will celebrate this new reference point by having a party to show off the “center” of America.Cowboys from ‘Yellowstone’ coming to Kansas
+The National Oceanic and Atmospheric Administration (NOAA) will honor the spot with a permanent commemorative survey mark, and the people of Hartville will celebrate this new reference point by having a party to show off the “center” of America.Eufaula Police: Students stole classmates’ credit info to buy sneakers, other items

 This is the fifth time in a row that the center of population has fallen in Missouri.